Alla Prima Still-Life Oil Painting With a Limited Palette

 Step 4.
 Underpainting

-While I think the monochromatic system is fine, I like to do the underpainting with a thin version of the local color of each object.
+B. Polychromatic.
+While I think the monochromatic system is fine, I like to start painting each object with a thin version of the local color.
+To do this, mix and apply a thin coat of the object's color all over its area.
+When in doubt about tone, pick the mid-value of that object.

 Step 5.
 Alla Prima Oil Painting